pantherale0/ha-fuelprices/README.md

 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Fuel Prices"

+### HACS

+1. Open HACS on your HA instance.
+1. Copy the repository URL: [https://github.com/pantherale0/ha-fuelprices](https://github.com/pantherale0/ha-fuelprices).
+1. In the HACS menu (3 dots in the top right corner), choose "Custom repositories."
+1. Paste the copied URL into the repository field.
+1. Set the Type as "Integration."
+1. Click "Add."
+1. Restart Home Assistant.
+1. In the HA UI, go to "Configuration" -> "Integrations," click "+," and search for "Fuel Prices."

 ## Privacy notice